bschulz81/AcceleratedLinearAlgebra/README.md

 Todo:
 1) Let the Strassen and Winograd algorithms work with device pointers for data which is purely located on gpu and then use this in the Cholesky/LU/QR transform
 2) Expand the use of the Message Passing Interface to other algorithms.
-3) Then use this gpu Strassen algorithm and modify the LU, Cholesky, QR decomposition which already work on gpu to use this form of matrix Multiplication on the accellerator instead of the naive version...
+3) Use this gpu Strassen algorithm and modify the LU, Cholesky, QR decomposition which already work on gpu to use this form of matrix Multiplication on the accellerator instead of the naive version...

 Once this is finished: